 US Army Air Forces gunners defended B-17 Flying Fortress and B-24 Liberator bombers against fighter attacks with machine guns aimed by hand (“flexible guns”) and electrically-powered gun turrets.
 Typically, gunners made up half of a bomber crew, manning a top turret, ball turret, two waist guns, and a tail turret.
 Some other crewmembers also operated defensive guns as a secondary duty.

 Early heavy bombers only had hand-operated flexible guns in the nose, leaving them vulnerable to frontal attack from enemy fighters.
-Later versions of the B-17 (left) and B-24 (right) had more effective, powered, twin-gun nose turrets like those pictured here.
+Later versions of the B-17 (top photo) and B-24 (left) had more effective, powered, twin-gun nose turrets like those pictured here.

 The B-17 (left) had hand-operated tail guns with a limited field of fire while the B-24 (right) had a powered tail turret that covered a wide area.